 Protecting Your Right to be Free from Sexual Harassment

 You have the right to be free from sexual harassment in the workplace and on college campuses.
 Your employer or college must take steps to protect you from unwelcome sexual advances, sexually offensive comments, and inappropriate touching.
 You also have the right to report sexual harassment and demand that it stop without fear of retaliation.
+We recommend that you seek professional advice from a New York sexual harassment lawyer who is familiar with the local laws regarding sexual harassment.

 If you have suffered from sexual harassment, you may be entitled to recover compensation for lost earnings, denial of a promotion, raise or educational opportunity, emotional distress, and punitive damages.
 You may also be entitled to an injunction or court order protecting you from future harassment and retaliation.